 Can Too Many Early Retirees Affect Social Security?

-Not everyone can retire early.
-But let’s say you’re preparing to quit your job before you reach your full retirement age.
+Not everyone can retire early, but let’s say you’re preparing to quit your job before you reach your full retirement age.
 In that case, it’s important to think about how that might affect the size of your Social Security checks.
 If you can wait to take Social Security, you’ll end up with larger benefit checks.
 Whatever you choose to do, it’s best to make sure your money will last throughout your entire retirement.
+A financial advisor can help you develop a budget that meets your retirement goals.

 Tips for Retirement Planning

-• Retirement planning with a financial advisor can be extremely helpful.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- Retirement planning with a financial advisor can be extremely helpful.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/DNY59, ©iStock.com/gpointstudio, ©iStock.com/DragonImages